Chocolive24/Chocolive24.github.io/src/content/blog/raytracing_one_weekend_cuda.md

 ---
 title: "My implemenation of the raytracing in one weekend using CUDA."
-description: "A technial post about how I implemented the raytracer from the "Raytracing in one weekend" book using the CUDA API."
+description: "A technial post about how I implemented a raytracer using the CUDA API."
 pubDate: "June 16 2024"
 heroImage: "/rollback_game/gifs/gameplay.gif"
 tags: ["Computer Graphics", "Raytracing", "C++", "CUDA"]